neilellis/coding-with-gpt-4/README.md

 ## What It Can Do

+> Skip forward to [the example](#an-example) at the end if you want to see a full interaction.

-As I've hopefully established, it ain't taking programmers jobs just yet, that's for sure.
+As I've hopefully established, it isn't taking programmers jobs just yet.
 At best, it's a great sidekick (or as Microsoft like to say Copilot) to help you brainstorm code and to sketch out the basics.
 However, it's trajectory has been set and all the evidence points to a rapidly evolving and improving technology.
-Skip forward to [the example](#an-example) at the end if you want to see a full interaction.

 Right now you can use it for: